 Summary

 This study explored the relationship between an individual’s self-assessment of their overall wellbeing and taking part in arts, cultural and sporting activities.
-Social survey data from 40,000 UK households …
+Social survey data from 40,000 UK households was collected …

 By | 22 March 2018 |